csdms/ivy/lessons/best-practices/collaboration-etiquette.md

 * It's a good idea to request a reviewer on a pull request.

-* It's good to review the the test results from Travis CI on each pull request, even when successful.
+* It's good to review the the test results from continuous integration on each pull request, even when successful.

 * If you're the repository owner, only merge pull requests when all tests pass.
 The default branch to always be clean and working.